- Prestigious award for UCD team tackling stillbirth prevention

 University College Dublin Professor Paula Bourke is principal investigator on a new €4.5 million collaborative project seeking to use cold plasma to combat antibiotic resistant infections.

-The researcher, from the UCD School of Biosystems and Food Engineering, is developing new threrapies that use cold plasma to inactivite microbes and bacteria that cause infections following orthopaedic surgery.
+The researcher, from the UCD School of Biosystems and Food Engineering, is developing new therapies that use cold plasma to inactivate microbes and bacteria that cause infections following orthopaedic surgery.

 The funding for this project was awarded through the US-Ireland Research and Development Partnership, a tripartite partnership between the United States of America, Republic of Ireland and Northern Ireland.